Macroz/clojurescript-train-radiator/README.md

 - [ClojureDocs](https://clojuredocs.org) – the Clojure standard library documentation, searchable
 - [re-frame](https://github.com/Day8/re-frame/) – the  web framework used in this project that does what React and Redux do
-- [Hiccup wiki](https://github.com/weavejester/hiccup/wiki) - how to generate HTML
+- [Hiccup wiki](https://github.com/weavejester/hiccup/wiki) – how to generate HTML
-- [cljs-time](https://github.com/andrewmcveigh/cljs-time) - how to handle time
+- [cljs-time](https://github.com/andrewmcveigh/cljs-time) – how to handle time

 Tasks
 =====

+- add a loading spinner
-- make the page prettier
+- make the page prettier (`resources/public/css/style.css`)
-- make the station configurable
+- make the station configurable (dropdown to app-db or path-parameter)
-- poll timetables
 - show only time table rows for this station
+- poll timetables (js/setInterval, dispatch event)
-- only show future events
+- only show future events (cljs-time, `in-the-future?`)
+- fetch trains in own API backend (compojure, reitit etc.)
+- use Garden for styling instead of plain CSS
+- try out re-frame-10x or re-frisk
+- localize the project (use tempura)
+- browser tests (etaoin)
 - collect statistics of late trains

 Interactive development